EWTekwa/GAPP/readme.txt

  	reads in in-silico-pcr results updates headers from custom db to match crabs taxonomy file note this is due to a 'bug' in crabs to report as a github issue later
+ 	output: [date]_pgaout.fasta <- can be modified to reflect naming convention of project

  - 06d_crabs_dereplicate-filter.sh